Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 auth_admin_keep

-Similar to auth_self_keep, only requiring the administrator (root) password.
+Similar to auth_self_keep, requiring the administrator (root) password.

 18.2.2 SUSE default privileges Edit source